Medivators Scope Buddy: Guide to Setup, Use, and Care

 Scope Buddy Setup, Use & Care Guide

-If you work in a hospital, endoscopy center, or anywhere scopes get used day in and day out, you probably know the importance of keeping them clean.
-No one wants to be "that" department with reprocessing issues.
-One of the most reliable machines on the market for rinsing endoscopes is the Medivators Scope Buddy.
+If you work in a hospital, endoscopy center, or anywhere scopes are used day in and day out, you understand the importance of keeping them patient safe.
+In Endoscopy, there is no room for reprocessing issues.
+One of the most reliable machines on the market to support precleaning endoscopes is the Medivators Scope Buddy.
 It's a workhorse — when it's used right.

 This guide will walk you through the setup, use, and daily care of your Scope Buddy, with some real-world tips tossed in.
 Whether you're new to handling this machine or just need a refresher, this article will help you keep things running smooth.